How estimating nuisance parameters can reduce the variance (with consistent variance estimation): Discussion

-Lok, Buchanan, and Spiegelman worked out the details of variance derivations for Inverse Probability of Treatment Weighting of Marginal Structural Models with time-dependent treatment at the cluster level, with observations not necessarily independent.
+Interesting areas for future research include variance estimation after model selection for the nuisance parameter model.
+In addition, Lok, Buchanan, and Spiegelman worked out the details of variance derivations for Inverse Probability of Treatment Weighting of Marginal Structural Models with time-dependent treatment at the cluster level, with observations not necessarily independent.
 This work will soon be posted on arxiv.
+Another interesting area for future research is variance estimation when the nuisance parameter is not estimated using unbiased estimating equations.

+The examples in this paper come from causal inference, but the results included in this paper are much more general: the main result (\ref{VARhatgen}) applies to any setting where nuisance parameters are estimated using unbiased estimating equations, and the main result (\ref{g-var}) applies to any setting where the parameter of interest does not depend on the nuisance parameter, and the nuisance parameter is estimated by solving (partial) score equations.
+In practice, for larger datasets, one could first calculate the confidence intervals based on the conservative estimator of the variance, and if the confidence intervals are not satisfactory, one can either use the bootstrap and wait for the results, or base confidence intervals on the consistent estimator of the variance.